molily/molily.de/_posts/2020-11-21-testing-angular.md

 The original child Component, `CounterComponent`, is imported only to create the derived fake Component.
 Our test remains a fast and short unit test.

+<aside class="margin-note">Advantages</aside>

 Instead of searching for an element named `app-counter`, we search for a Component instance.
 This is more robust.
 The presence of the host element is a good indicator, but it is more relevant that a Component has been rendered into this element.

 Working with the Component instance is more intuitive than working with the `DebugElement` abstraction.
 We can read the Component class to learn about Inputs and Outputs.
 Basic JavaScript and Angular knowledge suffice to write specs against such an instance.

+<aside class="margin-note">Manual faking drawbacks</aside>

 Our simple approach to faking a child Component has its flaws.
 We have created the fake manually.
 This is tedious and time-consuming, but also risky.
 The fake is only partly tied to the original.

 For example, if the original changes its selector `app-counter`, the test should fail and remind us to adapt the template.
-Instead, it passes incorrectly since the Component metadata, `{ selector: 'app-counter', … }`, cannot be inherited and is therefore duplicated in the test.
+Instead, it passes incorrectly since we did not inherit the Component metadata, `{ selector: 'app-counter', … }` but duplicated in the test.

 We are going to address these shortcomings in the next chapter.